Thanks for visiting The Game Day for NBA betting tips. Click for our new NBA MVP odds page.

-With the 2021 NBA Finals wrapped up, the big names of free agency signed with their new (and old) respective teams, and the Olympics being over, it’s already time to look ahead to next season and see who’s the favorite to win the NBA MVP award.
+With the 2021 NBA Finals wrapped up, the big names of free agency signed with their new (and old) respective teams, and the NBA Preseason being over, it’s time to look ahead to next season and see who’s the favorite to win the NBA MVP award.

 This past year’s award race was different than most years.
 Nikola Jokić became the first center to win the MVP award since Shaquille O’Neal took it home in 2000.
 Not only that, but fellow center Joel Embiid finished 2nd in voting for the award.